shapelets/khiva-use-cases/README.md

 be executed in GPU or/and multicore CPUs.

 The main library is developed in C++ and includes bindings for different programming languages.
-The available languages bindings to use the library are:
+The available languages for using the library are:

 * **C++**
 * **Python**